Procedure for Endowment Funds

 As stated in the SIPO, a minimum contribution is required to establish an endowment and approval of the fund has to be granted by the President or designate.

-In the event that a donor is unable to fulfill the pledge by the end of five (or 10) years, in consultation with the donor where possible, the funds may be converted as outlined in SIPO.
+In the event that a donor is unable to fulfill the pledge by the end of five (or in some cases up to 10) years, in consultation with the donor where possible, the funds may be converted as outlined in SIPO.

 Naming of a new Endowment Fund must be approved by the Board of Regents or their designate, in accordance with the Naming Opportunities policy and related procedures.
 A gift agreement must be established and approved/signed by the donor(s), the head of the relevant academic unit(s) (where applicable) and the President of the University.
 See the Contract Administration policy, the Naming Opportunities policy and the Schedule for Review and Signing Authority for Contractual Obligations.